Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 There are various sources of raster maps in various formats.

 QMS supports raster formats that are
-* supported by `GDAL`.
+* supported by the `GDAL` version used with QMapShack.
 Create a VRT file for the given raster map.
 Then it can be used in QMS.
 To get a list of formats supported by `GDAL` run `gdaltransform.exe --formats` in a console window.
 * of type RMAP, GEMF, JNX (formats directly loaded by QMS).